Best Channel 4 dramas in November 2024

 Drama | Sci-Fi & Fantasy

-Why you should watch: Before reaching the heights of The Wire and Luther, Idris Elba appeared in Ultraviolet as a cool hunter of neck-biters, while the series was noted for its scientific approach to vampirism.
-Despite being axed after just six episodes, The Guardian’s review suggested its “establishment of a consistently downbeat tone becomes almost hypnotic”.
+Why you should watch: Before reaching the heights of The Wire and Luther, Idris Elba appeared in Ultraviolet as a cool hunter of neck-biters.
+The great British cast also includes TV favourites including Jack Davenport, and Stephen Moyer (who coincidentally went on to star as vampire Bill Compton in True Blood).
+Despite being axed after just six episodes, The Guardian's review said its "establishment of a consistently downbeat tone becomes almost hypnotic".
+If you like vampire dramas, then this short-but-sweet series will give you your fix.

 Available now